hr-discussion-job-interview-with-answers-from-women-applying-jobs

 Benefits of being a fair chance hiring employer

-Aside from being a lawful and socially responsible practice, fair chance hiring positively impacts many other aspects of a company.
+Aside from being a lawful and socially responsible practice, if you’re asking yourself, “How can fair chance hiring practices benefit my business?” then this list of advantages was meant for you.
 From productivity to improving your employer branding, here are a few of the benefits of becoming a fair chance employer:

 • Broaden your talent pool: As with any other untapped talent pool, opening up to new candidates increases your chance of finding qualified individuals for your openings.
 As mentioned above, considering almost 70 million Americans have criminal records, imagine how much talent you’re missing out on by not giving them the chance to prove they’re fit for the role.